-- An agile method that focuses on managing iterative development rather than specific agile practices. - Three phases in Scrum - The initial phase is an outline planning phase, where you establish the general objectives for the project and design the software architecture. - This is followed by a series of sprint cycles, where each cycle develops an increment of the system.
-(2~4 weeks for each sprint) - The project closure phase wraps up the project, completes required documentation such as system help frames and user manuals, and assesses the lessons learned from the project. - The whole team members attend short daily meetings (scrums). - All team members share information, describe their progress since the last meeting, problems that have arisen, and what is planned for the following day. - Everyone on the team knows what is going on and, if problems arise, can re-plan short-term work to cope with them.
+- An agile method that focuses on managing iterative development rather than specific agile practices. - 3 phases in Scrum - Initial phase - An outline planning phase, where you establish the general objectives for the project and design the software architecture. - A series of sprint cycles - Each cycle develops an increment of the system.
+(2~4 weeks for each sprint) - Project closure phase - Wraps up the project, completes required documentation, and assesses the lessons learned from the project. - The whole team members attend short daily meetings called Scrum. - All team members share information, describe their progress since the last meeting, problems that have arisen, and what is planned for the following day. - Everyone on the team knows what is going on and, if problems arise, can re-plan short-term work to cope with them.